mmattel/EET-Solmate/README.md

   * Writebacks from HA to the Solmate get buffererd in case the connection to the Solmate has an outage.
 * **Multiple Solmates**
   * You can configure more than one Solmate.
-    * For plain installations, each Solmate runs with its own Python and is therefore fenced.
+    * For plain Python installations, each Solmate runs in its own directory and is therefore fenced.
-	* For Appdaemon, though prepared, this is not tested but should work (feedback welcomed)
+	* For Appdaemon, each Solmate needs it AD config, but they will run using the same code but as individual thread.
 * **Logging**
   * `esham` provides logging but only for important stuff.
 Daily business is not logged except configured.
 * **Configurabiliity**